Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/addons/ninepatchbutton_demo_project/addons/ninepatchbutton/README.md

 ## Got Any Feedback?
-If you have any feedback, be it a bug report, a suggestion or a feature request, feel free to [open an Issue](https://github.com/Jurubu-Entertainment/Nine-Patch-Button-for-Godot-3.x/issues) on GitHub.
-All we ask is that you try to label your issue suitably with the provided labels and that you try to prevent posting an issue about a topic that an issue already exists for.
-If an issue on that topic already exists, instead add on to that issue with a comment of your own.
-We appreciate any kind of constructive feedback you can give us.
+If you have any feedback, be it a bug report, a suggestion, or a feature request, feel free to [open an Issue](https://github.com/Jurubu-Entertainment/Nine-Patch-Button-for-Godot-3.x/issues) on GitHub.
+All we ask is that you try to label your issue suitably with the provided labels and that you try to prevent posting an issue about a topic that an issue already exists for, although it's fine if you don't.
+If an issue about a specific topic already exists, or the topic is already mentioned in the README's "Future Plans" section, please do not create a new issue (although you may post a comment to an older issue about that topic if such an issue already exists).
+We will greatly appreciate any kind of constructive feedback you can give us.

 ## Links
-- The plugin's Asset Library web page: https://godotengine.org/asset-library/asset/1243
+- The plugin's Asset Library web page: https://godotengine.org/asset-library/asset/1243 - *Note that it takes time before any update or change goes through on the Asset Library.
+Check [here](https://github.com/Jurubu-Entertainment/Nine-Patch-Button-for-Godot-3.x/releases/latest) for the latest version before you check on the Asset Library.*

 ## Future Plans
-- Create a larger icon with a size of 64x64, 128x128, or 256x256 for use as the icon for the plugin on the Asset Library and the icon for the plugin's demo project.
 - Fix the button press not being cancelled when moving the mouse cursor outside the button while it is still being pressed down, if the `Keep Pressed Outside` property is set to *false*.
-- Fix the text display issue and add any related properties.
-- Add a better comparison image which shows the difference between the NinePatchButton's texturing method and the TextureButton's texturing method more clearly.
-Perhaps a center texture could be used?
+- Fix the instanced Button becoming visible on the duplicated NinePatchButton while in the editor if you Duplicate (shortcut: Control + D) a NinePatchButton.
+Note that it is still invisible while running the scene, but according to its code it shouldn't be visible in the editor under any circumstances while the `flat` variable is true, which it is.
+- Add a larger icon with a size of 64x64, 128x128, or 256x256 for use as the icon for the plugin on the Asset Library and the icon for the plugin's Demo Project.
-- Add the `Click Mask` property from the Texture Button to enable the user to set up their own click masks to fit their custom textures for the button.
+- Add the `Click Mask` property from the Texture Button to enable the user to set up their own click masks to fit their custom textures for the button (by default the click mask is rectangular, and with a texture that is, say, circular, the click mask will not line up as it should with the texture of the button).
 - Add the `Flip H` property from the Texture Button, renamed to `Texture Flip H` for clarity.
 - Add the `Flip V` property from the Texture Button, renamed to `Texture Flip V` for clarity.
-- Add the button texturing method from the Texture Button?
-It could be useful to have as an alternative to the already-implemented NinePatchRect button texturing method.
-Since you'd then have both button texturing methods, and not just the NinePatchRect's, this might also call for a name change for the plugin?
-- Add [Conditional Export Properties](http://kehomsforge.com/tutorials/single/gdConditionalProperty)?
-It could be used for giving the option between using the Texture Button-Esque button texturing method and the NinePatchRect-Esque button texturing method without clogging up the Inspector and would help make it more user-friendly.
-The downside is that it would increase the length and complexity of the plugin's script.
-- Add exported properties to custom property groups?
-It would help make it more user-friendly and would help organize the Inspector better, but the downside is that it would increase the length and complexity of the plugin's script.
+- Add the exported properties to custom property groups.
+This would help make the NinePatchButton's Inspector more user-friendly and organize the properties better.
-- Port the plugin to Godot 4, complete with a separate Asset Library page and GitHub repository.
-Links to the ported Godot 4 version of the plugin will be provided here on GitHub and on the Asset Library.

 ## Changelog:

+### v2.5.0
+- Fixed the NinePatchButton not still not properly going out of focus when moving the mouse cursor outside the button.
+- Fixed a case mismatch error with the plugin's `plugin.gd` script.
+- Fixed the name of the root node of the Demo Project's `usage_examples` scene not being in snake_case.
+- Added a custom theme for the plugin which has no focus indicator and a new `Theme Path` property that points to it.
+This custom theme will be loaded automatically in the `ready()` function, and the user can change it to their liking.
+- Improved the Demo Project's `usage_examples` scene with new art and new NinePatchButtons that show what it looks when you add text to the button through the use of its textures (instead of a Label or RichTextLabel), and also increased the sizes of the NinePatchButtons to make them more visible.
+- Cleaned up unused assets.

+### v2.4.0
+- Added new documentation to the plugin's scripts.
+- Changed the names of the Demo Project's and the NinePatchButton's folders and files to use snake_case.
+- Moved some of the Demo Project's assets that were mistakenly put in the `Optional Assets` folder into the `Required Assets` folder.
+- Renamed some of the Demo Project's assets to make more sense within the scope of the project.
+- Removed the Demo Project's `Optional Assets` folder and renamed the `Required Assets` folder to `Assets`.
+- Disabled the `Keep Pressed Outside` property.
+It is currently broken and will be re-enabled once it has been fixed.
+- Cleaned up the plugin's code.

 ### v2.3.0
-- Fixed the button not going out of focus when moving the mouse cursor outside the button.
+- Fixed the NinePatchButton not going out of focus when moving the mouse cursor outside the button.
 - Fixed a typo in the plugin's code.
 - Changed the name of the Demo Project's `Example_NinePatchButtons` scene to `Usage_Examples`.
-- Removed the Demo Project's `NinePatchButton` scene, as it is actually only set up and used for short periods at a time during testing, after which it has to be set up from scratch again when the next test is performed, and as such there is actually no use in keeping it around after a test.
+- Removed the Demo Project's `NinePatchButton` scene, as it is actually only set up and used for short periods at a time during testing, after which it has to be set up from scratch again when the next test is to be performed, and as such, there is actually no use in keeping it around after the test has been performed.
 - Split all of the Demo Project's assets between two new `Optional_Assets` and `Required_Assets` folders to enable the user to more easily see which assets the Demo Project needs to run and which not.
 - Cleaned up the plugin's code.